laurencelundblade/QCBOR/README.md

   separated from the implementation.
 It can be put to use without reading the source.

 **Comprehensive test suite** – Easy to verify on a new platform or OS with the test suite.
-The test suite dependencies are also minimal, only additionally requiring <math.h> for floating-point tests.
+The test suite dependencies are minimal and the same as the library's.

 ## Code Status